© Crown copyright 2021

-You will need to complete a paper copy of the appropriate form if you’re applying for registration because your turnover has exceeded the registration threshold for:
+You will need to complete a paper copy of the appropriate form if you cannot register online or if you’re applying for registration because your turnover has exceeded the registration threshold for:

 - distance sales (form VAT1A: application for registration – distance selling)

-- relevant acquisitions (form VAT1B: application for registration - acquisitions)
+- relevant acquisitions made by businesses based in Northern Ireland (form VAT1B: application for registration – acquisitions)

 - relevant supplies (form VAT1C: registration notification)